Skip to main content

 • “Send Test” sends a test email.

-To send alerts to multiple addresses, use the mail forwarding feature on the configured account.
+To send alerts to multiple addresses, use the auto-forwarding (mail forwarding) function in the configured email account.

-• LOG and E-MAIL checkboxes → enable internal memory logging and/or email sending.
+• LOG and E-MAIL checkboxes → enable logging to internal memory and/or email sending.

 Alarm Types